-Please note that our Museum and Casa Loma is currently open with some pandemic restrictions.
-Please check the Casa Loma website for details on visiting.
+Please note that Casa Loma and our Museum are CLOSED due to current pandemic restrictions.
+Please check the Casa Loma website for changes to this status.
 Follow us (in the left hand column) to be notified of upcoming blog posts.

 Formed 26 April 1860, The Queen’s Own Rifles of Canada is Canada’s oldest continuously serving infantry regiment, and since that time its members have served in every significant conflict in which Canadians have participated.

 For information about someone’s service record, please check out the information on our Research Page before contacting us.

 The sacred land on which our museum stands, has been a site of human activity for 15,000 years.
 This land is the territory of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
 The territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy, and the Ojibwe and allied nations, to peaceably share and care for the resources around the Great Lakes.